Private practice therapist pay is rarely based on a salary. Instead, there is a series of steps for determining psychotherapist pay.

-It is essential to understand the differences between an independent contractor or a W-2 employee when comparing different possible pay structures.
+When comparing different possible private practice therapist pay structures, it is essential to understand the differences between an independent contractor or a W-2 employee.
+Taxes are handled differently and that is a big deal.
 Let look at that now.

 Taxes: Independent contractors or employee

-The Internal Revenue Service allows for two types of employees: independent contractors and regular W-2 employees.
-(See Independent Contracting vs Employing and the IRS website for more on this topic.)
+Most importantly, the Internal Revenue Service allows for two types of employees: independent contractors and regular W-2 employees.
+(See Picking the best option: Independent Contracting vs Employing and the IRS website for more on this topic.)
 This decision determines who pays which taxes.

 To summarize then, an independent contractor will pay 15.3 percent of income toward social security taxes.
-And a W-2 employee will pay 7.65 percent of income toward social security taxes, and the company will pay 7.65 percent toward the employee’s social security taxes.
+Whereas, a W-2 employee will pay 7.65 percent of income toward social security taxes, and the company will pay 7.65 percent toward the employee’s social security taxes.
 The IRS always gets their money in one way or another.
-Independent contractors pay all of it.
-Employees pay half of it with the employer paying the other half.
+In other words, independent contractors pay all of the social security tax.
+Whereas, employees pay half of it with the employer paying the other half.